Debt Management Plan pros and cons

 Interest and charges may be frozen

 Some creditors agree to stop adding interest and charges when a DMP is active.
-This is not guaranteed, but when it happens it can make a big difference to how quickly balances reduce.
+This is not guaranteed, but when it happens, it can make a big difference to how quickly balances are reduced.

 One monthly payment